OR13/google-docs-ietf-draft-template/README.md

 Tracking changes in a version control system is recommended, there will need to be IPR commitments from everyone who supplied text to the google document, they SHOULD be listed in the acknowledgements section.

+## Instructions for users

+### DO:

+- Add paragraphs of text under headings
+- Add nested sections with h1, h2, h3

+### DO NOT:

+- Allow contributions without tracking who is making them.
+- Worry about references / citation formats, they will need to be redone before you submit to data tracker.

+- Change the headings for:

+  - Abstract
+  - Introduction
+  - Terminology
+  - Security Considerations
+  - Acknowledgements

 ## Design Goals and None Goals

 Good tools do one thing very well...